-In this section you create the Feature Vector.
+In this section you create a feature vector.

-The Feature vector has a name so you can reference to it later via the URI or the serving function, and a list of features from the available FeatureSets.
-You can add a feature from a feature set by adding <FeatureSet>.<Feature> to the list, or add <FeatureSet>. to add all the FeatureSet's available features.
+The Feature vector has a name so you can reference to it later via the URI or your serving function, and it has a list of features from the available feature sets.
+You can add a feature from a feature set by adding <FeatureSet>. <Feature> to the list, or add <FeatureSet>. to add all the feature set's available features.

-By default, the first FeatureSet in the feature list acts as the spine, meaning that all the other features will be joined to it

-For example, in this instance the spine is the early_sense sensor data, so for each early_sense event we will create produce a row in the resulted Feature Vector.
+By default, the first FeatureSet in the feature list acts as the spine, meaning that all the other features are joined to it.
+For example, in this instance you use the early sense sensor data as the spine, so for each early sense event you create produces a row in the resulted feature vector.